 The Meiji reforms unfolded over eight years (1869-1877), with each step making the next more acceptable.
 Voluntary surrender preceded compulsory conversion.
 Stipend taxation preceded stipend elimination.

-The government bonds given to samurai were substantial—174 million yen—but they were not infinite.
+The government bonds given to samurai were substantial—174 million yen—but they weren’t infinite.
 Interest payments gave time to adjust; eventual redemption (within 30 years) ensured the legacy burden didn’t persist forever.

 The samurai didn’t merely accept the new order—many of them built it.
 Their education, networks, and administrative skills made them valuable in the modern system.